 Most people aren’t aware that Western North Carolina is the brewing capital of the Southeast.
 In fact, on just about any day of the year, one can select from nearly one hundred locally brewed craft beers.
 From dark rich porters and stouts, to hoppy golden ales, there is something perfect for every beer drinker!

 Don’t know where to start?
-Asheville.com has you covered with complete coverage of all area breweries.
+We’ve got you covered with our Asheville beer guide which covers all area breweries.

 The ABC is a local micro-brewery specializing in hand-crafted delicious ales.
 Try the Shiva IPA, the flagship beer with a flowery nose and hoppy finish.
 The patio is the place to be during the summer, and with the heaters on in the winter, you can play cornhole or ladder golf any time of year!
 The wait staff is friendly and attractive, and the music they play is top-notch!
 It also serves great pizza and other delicious food.